 You don’t have to be in a management position to be a leader.
 Organizations are always looking for those special employees who can express their informed ideas, influence others, and motivate a team to excel on a project.
 Effective leaders also model a positive and professional response to change.
 While a very few are born leaders, most are trained.
 Ottawa University’s Masters in Leadership degree can make you a master of this power skill and will be a home-run on your resume for a career transition.

-Professionalism encompasses all the nuances of the other skills that make you a balanced, well-rounded employee.
+Professionalism encompasses all the nuances that make you a balanced, well-rounded employee.
 By practicing professionalism, you will become known within the company for your integrity, level-headedness, and overall appropriateness in all aspects of your job.
 Professionalism can itself become a stepping-stone to career advancement.
 Being familiar with business etiquette is extremely helpful in displaying appropriate professionalism in the workplace.

 In today’s divisive culture, employers are looking for this soft skill more than ever.
 Respecting diversity means understanding that our differences can be a strength; that we can listen to and learn from one another even if we disagree; that we can explore varying ideas to find creative solutions; and that we can respect those who are different from us as fellow humans.
 Respect for diversity includes developing your level of cultural competence.
 This helps you embracing diverse abilities, leadership methods, and communication styles and shows that you are open-minded enough to work collaboratively with your managers and peers.

-This one may fall more under the heading of a “value” than a power skill, but it’s one of those intangibles that employers are desperately seeking in today’s labor force.
+This one may fall more under the heading of a “value”, but it’s one of those intangibles that employers are desperately seeking in today’s labor force.
 They want hard workers who will show up on time and give 100% all day long.
 They want employees who embrace the company’s mission and realize the value of contributing to something bigger than themselves.
 Simply put, they want someone who will give them an honest day’s work.

-If you are wondering whether you have these soft skills, or if they can even be learned, then don’t.
-Research debunks that theory.
+If you are wondering whether you can learn these skills for employers, then don’t.
 A study from MIT Sloan found that teaching soft skills improves work productivity.
 Conducted at five factories in Bangalore, India, the controlled, twelve-month trial focused on training in problem solving, communication, and decision-making.
 The result was a 250% return on investment in just eight months.

-Get a head start in developing your soft skills by furthering your education.
+Get a head start in developing your skills for employers by furthering your education.
 Reach out to an enrollment advisor to get more information about Ottawa University’s accelerated, online degrees today!
-You will find that our expert faculty know just the right soft skills you need for your field.
+You will find that our expert faculty know just what you need for your field.